divijghose/firedrake/Firedrake-meeting-2023-05-31.md

 ## RNH Broken Ubuntu Install

+## CW: Lazy `petsc4py.PETSc` import?

+I think that it is possible to delay the import of `petsc4py.PETSc` such that `from firedrake import *` can run without calling PETSc Initialize.
+This will make importing Firedrake do less "magic".
+In particular MPI Init would not be called so we could use OpenMPI for running our parallel tests.

+Is this idea worth spending any time on?

 ## Merge PRs

 JB: [#2892](https://github.com/firedrakeproject/firedrake/pull/2892) Add Firedrake manual to website + Github (still missing DOI).